serhii-londar/open-source-mac-os-apps/README.md

 - [Datamosh](https://github.com/roecrew/Datamosh) - Datamosh your videos on macOS. ![SwiftICon]
 - [Face Data](https://github.com/xiaohk/FaceData) - A macOS application used to auto-annotate landmarks from a video. ![SwiftIcon]
 - [Vid Quiz Creator](https://github.com/sahil-a/vidquizcreator) - A macOS application to insert quizzes within video playback and play those videos to receiving devices using the LISNR API. ![SwiftIcon]
-- [Clip DVR](https://github.com/james-howard/clipdvr) - A macOS menu bar application to take video captures of the last 30s of onscreen activity. ![ObjectiveCIcon]
 - [HandBrake](https://github.com/HandBrake/HandBrake) - HandBrake is an open-source video transcoder available for Linux, Mac, and Windows. ![CIcon]
 - [Subler](https://bitbucket.org/galad87/subler/overview) - Subler is an Mac OS X app created to mux and tag mp4 files. ![ObjectiveCIcon]